hasinhayder/bookmark.py/README.md

 - Open bookmarked directories in Finder (macOS)
 - Debug bookmarks file in VS Code
 - Bulk operations (list all, flush all)
+- **Backup and restore bookmarks** - Create timestamped backups and restore from them
 - Duplicate prevention for both paths and names
 - Automatic setup script for easy installation